-- Demonstrate the ability to translate information from the medical record into standardized numerical codes accurately and in an efficient manner. - Demonstrate professional behavior in the work place including patient confidentiality and professional ethics. - Recognize factors that affect third-party reimbursement. - Demonstrate entry level skills in coding with ICD-10-CM/PCS and CPT. - Describe the relationship between coding and reimbursement in healthcare. - Demonstrate clear and effective communication skills, critical thinking, and problem solving within their scope of practice. - Demonstrate theory, technology, and interpersonal skills that may be applied to a variety of employment settings. - Describe the principles and mechanics of the electronic health record (EHR). - Transfer to an advanced degree in such areas as Health Information Management, if desired.
+- Demonstrate the ability to translate information from the medical record into standardized numerical codes accurately and in an efficient manner. - · Demonstrate professional behavior in the work place including patient confidentiality and professional ethics. - Recognize factors that affect third-party reimbursement. - · Demonstrate entry level skills in coding with ICD-10-CM/PCS and CPT. - · Describe the relationship between coding and reimbursement in healthcare. - Demonstrate clear and effective communication skills, critical thinking, and problem solving within their scope of practice. - · Demonstrate theory, technology, and interpersonal skills that may be applied to a variety of employment settings. - Describe the principles and mechanics of the electronic health record (EHR).